TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Steps:
 * Go to the Basket Page.
 If there are any products added a "Go To Checkout" button should be displayed.
-* Click "Go To Checkout" button to go to the Checkout Page and fill up the form.
+* Click the "Go To Checkout" button to go to the Checkout Page and fill up the form.
     ![Payment](documentation/testing/checkout01_logged.jpg)
 * Click "Complete Order" button to submit.